speckledlemon/tph-spotlights/emacs.markdown

 **Delete a file**: In normal mode `!rm <file.txt>` (rm is for REMOVE)

 **Some evil mode notes**
-Personally, I don't use the file operations from evil mode.
-I just use evil mode for the text navigation and manipulation.
-For searching I use swiper which I've bound to C-s, and I use Helm to find my files.
+It's possible to ignore the file operations from evil mode and just use it for text navigation and manipulation.
+Alternatives are Swiper, most commonly bound to bound to `C-s`, and Helm to find files.
 Counsel is a popular alternative to Helm.
-That's the beauty of it, you can mix and match whatever makes more sense to you personally.
+That's the beauty of it, you can mix and match whatever makes more sense to you.

 **Other General Points**